 EIGHTY-SIXED received its WORLD PREMIERE in May 2022 at Diversionary Theatre in San Diego.
 Watch this space for news on future productions!

 Listen to Demos!

-In May, 1629, the ship Talbot set sail for the New World with a hundred farming families, thirty marines, six goats, nineteen cannons, and...”five beastly sodomitical boys.”
-Upon their discovery, the Puritans deemed the boys’ acts so foul they were sent back to England for prosecution.
+In May 1629, Reverend Francis Higginson documented that the ship Talbot set sail for the New World with a hundred farming families, thirty marines, six goats, nineteen cannons, and...“five beastly sodomitical boys.”
+Upon their discovery, he and his Puritan congregation deemed the boys’ acts so foul that they were sent back to England for prosecution.
 But there are no records of their return.
-THE PENTAD imagines how these boys met, fought against Puritanical ideas, and left their mark on history.
+Though the reverend’s journals contain the first written account of homosexual persecution in America, they fail to detail the identities or fates of those involved.
+THE PENTAD changes that.
+Anachronistically blending history with explorations of masculinity, queer friendship, and witchcraft, this new play imagines who these boys were, how they met, fought against Puritanical ideas, and left their mark on history.

 Thomas Travers is a junior account executive at a luxury real estate firm, and he’s been offered the chance of a lifetime: to sell the architectural masterpiece, “Poehler House.”
 But this won’t be easy, as Thomas has to deal with the home’s mysterious and boisterous owner, Nicky Rubiano.
 When a freak accident strands Thomas at the house for longer than anticipated, the two men must engage in ways that people from their two generations rarely do.
 Inspired by the Dracula mythos, SUM OF MY BLOOD explores the divide between gay men of different ages, and the monsters they make of one another.